arXiv/arxiv-submission-ui/README.md

 Set the CONVERTER_DOCKER_IMAGE environment variable to indicate the converter image you would like to select.

-Please check arXiv's ASW ECR repository for the current list of images.
+Please check arXiv's AWS ECR repository for the current list of images.

   All Trees: (14.5G) Contains all trees, submissions uses latest tree.
     626657773168.dkr.ecr.us-east-1.amazonaws.com/arxiv/converter